 3. What’s the Narrative?

 Even in an email, a compelling narrative can make all the difference.
 Every email you send should tell a story.
 This doesn’t mean that every email needs to be a long, complex tale.
-But it should have a distinct framework: a beginning, middle, and end.
+But it should have a clear structure: a beginning, middle, and end.

 4. How Is Your Design?

 An email design should prioritize readability and usability.
 Choose fonts that are easy to read on both desktop and mobile.
 The layout should be clean with a good balance of text, images, and whitespace.
-Ensure that your colors, branding, and when you really think about it aesthetic match the tone and message of your email, creating a harmonious experience for the reader.
+Make sure that your colors, branding, and overall aesthetic match the tone and message of your email, creating a harmonious experience for the reader.

 5. Do You Have a Template?